A Good Spell

 Written & Directed by

-Feature in early development
+TV series in development

 Fiona travels with her twins to Loch Lomond to care for her ailing father, but when she discovers his doctor is

 a handsome drag king, she is forced to face some personal struggles.

 Kings tackles homophobia and sexism and their roots of fear and ignorance.